 Teen Advisory Board Member (Teen, grades 7-12)

 Join a group of like-minded teens to help the Library plan programs; promote the Library collection and services; advocate for the rights of teens and, in the process, gain leadership and community service skills and credits.
+We meet from September through May each school year.
 Please fill out the T.A.B. application.